 Can you tell?
 We love champagne!
 But do we really know everything there is to know about Champagne?
 This fascinating wine can only be called Champagne if it is made using a special process that requires a lot of dedication and patience: the Champenoise method.
 Thanks to it, Champagne obtains not only its characteristic bubbles, but also its complexity in aroma and flavor.

 Champagne is a sparkling wine made in France.
 Of course, not all sparkling wine can be called Champagne.
-A sparkling wine must have a number of characteristics to have the Champagne appellation:
+A sparkling wine must have a number of characteristics to have the Champagne appellation in the label:

 The Champagne region covers an area of about 35000 ha, spread across 319 villages.
 The climate, soil, subsoil and topography create a very distinct terroir which gives the wine unique characteristics.